Shakti93/nyc-taxi-project/README.md

 ![NYC PowerBI Report](https://github.com/Shakti93/nyc-taxi-project/assets/84408451/5418bfb7-1043-4844-aab5-fc366f370667)

-1. The visualizations for the Power BI dashboard include-
+The visualizations for the Power BI dashboard include-

-2. KPI cards for Total Rides, Average Fare, Average Trip Distance, and Average Trip Duration for a particular Filter context.
+1. Key Performance Indicator (KPI) cards that provide insights into Total Rides, Average Fare, Average Trip Distance, and Average Trip Duration within a specific filter context.
-3. Parameterized Line Chart to show Total Rides, Average Fare, Average Trip Distance, and Average Trip Duration over the past 1 year.
+2. A dynamic Line Chart with parameterization, enabling the display of trends in Total Rides, Average Fare, Average Trip Distance, and Average Trip Duration over the course of the past year.
-4. Bar Graph for hourly distribution of Total Rides, Average Fare, Average Trip Distance, and Average Trip Duration.
+3. A Bar Graph illustrating the hourly distribution of Total Rides, Average Fare, Average Trip Distance, and Average Trip Duration, facilitating a comprehensive view of time-based patterns.
-5. Horizontal Bar Graph for distribution of rides by Borough
+4. A Horizontal Bar Graph depicting the distribution of rides by Borough, allowing for easy comparison and analysis of ride distribution across different geographic areas.
-6. Map visualization for density of rides by location.
+5. A Map visualization presenting the spatial density of rides by location, allowing for a visual exploration of ride hotspots.
+6. A Donut Chart representing the distribution of payment modes, providing an overview of how customers choose to pay for their rides.

 ## Project highlights

-1. Successfully implemented a data pipeline for ingesting, storing, cleaning, transforming, and analyzing New York taxi data using Azure services.
+1. Proficiently orchestrated a comprehensive data pipeline within Azure services, encompassing data ingestion, storage, cleaning, transformation, and analysis of New York taxi data, ensuring seamless data flow and management.
-2. Created a Power BI dashboard for comparing ride fares, lengths, timings, and boroughs based on various factors.
+2. Crafted an intuitive Power BI dashboard that empowers users to conduct in-depth comparisons of ride fares, trip lengths, timings, and boroughs, with the flexibility to explore and analyze multiple influencing factors.

 ## Conclusion